Anushka290/Desktop-Notifier/README.md

 # Desktop-Notifier
-it will take name , Title of notification  and message  you want to see while seeing notification .
+It will take name , Title of notification  and message  you want to see while seeing notification .
 It will run in background and repeat after every 24 hours.